bradhowes/swift-grdb-tca/README.md

 The top-level views [FromStateView](SwiftDataTCA/Views/FromState/FromStateView.swift) and [FromQueryView](SwiftDataTCA/Views/FromQuery/FromQueryView.swift) start with a TCA `NavigationStack` view builder.
 The subsequent
-`List` views define a `selection` attribute that toggles a private state in the view (not reflected in the store).
-When this view state value changes, there is an `onChange` block that runs which sends an action to the store that indicates what item was tapped.
+`List` views define `NavigationLink` elements for each movie or actor in the view.
+These drive the transitions into the next view, and record the path for the `Back` button to follow when moving back up.

 The top-level reducers monitor the `path` actions and handle the selections made by the child views, [ActorMoviesView](SwiftDataTCA/Views/ActorMoviesFeature/ActorMoviesView.swift) and [MovieActorsView](SwiftDataTCA/Views/MovieActorsFeature/MovieActorsView.swift).
-Note that this is a tad more verbose than that documented on TCA's [Pushing Features onto the Stack](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/stackbasednavigation#Pushing-features-onto-the-stack) page where the list item is a button which sends the action into the reducer, but IMO it better utilizes the SwiftUI view hierarchy.
+This is pretty much as what is documented on TCA's [Pushing Features onto the Stack](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/stackbasednavigation#Pushing-features-onto-the-stack) page.

 Each of the drill-down views can also change the favorite state of a movie, either via toolbar button in the `MovieActorsView` view, or via swiping in the `ActorMoviesView` view.
+When a parent view comes back into view, it updates to account for any possible changes made by a popped view.

 ## Previews